jxu/project-euler-offline/README.md

 3. In summer 2022, the convenient show all functionality disappeared, so I had to go back to downloading problems individually and combining them.
 This time I decided to forgo python and use only shell tools as an exercise (and to produce a smaller script).
 Chromium conveniently printed to PDF in headless mode, pup handled searching the HTML for extra files, Ghostscript combined the PDFs to a set print quality, and ImageMagick identified animated GIFs.

 4. In summer 2024, I noticed the site had a link to display a group of 50 archived problems on the same page, with published date, solved by, and difficulty rating info.
 I considered the idea of just distributing PDFs for each group of 50.
 Unfortunately, this page is only available to logged-in users, probably for bandwidth reasons as alluded to in the News update.
 I could print all of them manually from Firefox, but I didn't feel like doing that, so the problems PDF is the same.

    Also, for each page there was a new button for the minimal HTML, which gave me the silly idea to create a single giant raw HTML page.
 Then I could use Pandoc to turn this into more readable Markdown, for those who really insisted on a text file, like the original Local Euler.
 I don't think anyone will actually use this, but I also don't have any evidence people used the regular PDF either.
 Anyhow, it shows off how flexible Pandoc's conversion abilities are.

+5. In summer 2026, Project Euler changed their font and something with MathJax rendering again.
+I fixed some old and new rendering bugs, but the resulting PDF was 50+ MB, most of which was redundant embedded math fonts for each problem.
+So I went back to my minimal single HTML idea, but this time adding a little HTML to make it a proper HTML and rendering all the math in the PDF.
+Chromium is able to do it with about 5 GB of memory (I tried KaTeX to be more lightweight than MathJax, but a few formulas broke).
+The resulting PDF is under 10 MB, which is great as I've always felt the previous PDFs were always too large.
+The resulting render isn't identical to the original site, but pretty close.
+Since pup is unmaintained and harder to install, I replaced it with a similar tool, htmlq.